apmckinlay/natureapp/animals/grizzly.md

 visibility: low
 aka: ["Brown Bear"]
 ---
-5-7 ft tall and weighing up to 800 lbs with a pronounced **shoulder hump**, Grizzly Bear are one of three bears found in North America.
+5-7 ft tall and weighing up to 800 lbs with a pronounced **shoulder hump**, Grizzly Bears are one of three bears found in North America.
 Their fur varies in color from blond to black.

-Grizzly Bear are adaptable and can be found on northern tundra, prairies, foothills, and forests.
+Grizzly Bears are adaptable and can be found on northern tundra, prairies, foothills, and forests.
 They eat plants, insects, animals, and fish.
 One good place to spot them is fishing in an Alaskan river as the salmon swim upstream to spawn.

-Grizzly Bear can hibernate for up to 7 months in cooler climates, but in warmer climates or urban areas bears don't hibernate thanks to a plentiful food supply.
+Grizzly Bears can hibernate for up to 7 months in cooler climates, but in warmer climates or urban areas bears don't hibernate thanks to a plentiful food supply.

-**Could it be?** Grizzly Bears' size and color vary and are not a useful way to distinguish Grizzly and [Black Bear](/animals/blabear/).
+**Could it be?** Grizzly Bears' size and color vary and are not a useful way to distinguish Grizzly and [Black Bears](/animals/blabear/).
 Check instead for the Grizzly Bears' smaller, rounded **ears** and much larger **claws**.

 **Did you know?** Female Grizzlies don't have babies until they are 5-8 years old.
 They stay with their offspring, avoiding male Grizzlies, for 3 years.